M66B/FairEmail/FAQ.md

 ## Support

+Requested features should:

+* be useful to most people
+* not complicate the usage of FairEmail
+* fit within the philosophy of FairEmail (privacy friendly, security minded)

+Features not fulfilling these requirements will likely be rejected.

 If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
 Registration is free.